Person seriously injured after being hit by vehicle in Hamilton

 A person has been seriously injured after they were hit by a vehicle in Hamilton, on Wednesday evening.

-A police spokesperson said emergency services were called to the incident on Waireri Drive in Hamilton East, at around 8pm.
+A police spokesperson said emergency services were called to the incident on Wairere Drive in Hamilton East, about 8pm.

 A person has been hit by a vehicle, a spokesperson said.